MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-supplier-self-service/overview.md

 The template's components are ready for you to extend and customize to meet your organization's unique needs.
 The template consists of two solutions:

 - **SAP Supplier Self Service** contains tables, cloud flows, chatbot definitions and customizations
-- **Supplier Self Service Portal** contains Power Pages supplier website and its components
+- **Supplier Self Service Portal** contains the Power Pages supplier website and its components

 You can learn more about the SAP Supplier Self Service template solutions on the [Templates for Power Platform](https://github.com/microsoft/Templates-for-Power-Platform) GitHub site.